-User Name Description Input Detection Async/Sync Peripheral Input Description input Detection Asylicisylic ADCn START ADC start conversion Edge Async
+User Name Description Input Detection Async/Sync

+Peripheral Input Description Asylic/Sylic

+ADCn START ADC start conversion Edge Async

 The ADC can be configured to start a conversion on the rising edge of an event signal by writing a '1' to the STARTEI bit field in the Event Control (ADCn.EVCTRL) register.
-Refer to the Event System (EVSYS) chapter for more details regarding event types and Event System configuration.
+Refer to the Event System (EVSYS) section for more details regarding event types and Event System configuration.